jenkinsci/build-name-setter-plugin/README.md

 This plugin can be used in two ways:

 * Set build name at the begining and at the end of the build (both by default, it also can be ajusted)

 ![alt tag](./.README/Screenshot_build_env.png)

 * Set build name between two build steps (as a separate build step)

 ![alt tag](./.README/Screenshot_build_step.png)

 As the result you can obtain something like this:

 ![alt tag](./.README/Screenshot_build_name.png)

+The power of this plugin is based on [Macro Token](https://wiki.jenkins.io/display/JENKINS/Token+Macro+Plugin) so take a look what features you can use.